AFC Bournemouth Women: Stadium

+For the 2026-27 season, Bournemouth switched their home stadium to be the Bob Lucas Stadium in Weymouth in the far West of Dorset.
+It is a shared facility used by both the men's and women's team of Weymouth F.C.

-Bournemouth normally play their home games at The Ringwood Community Hub, Ringwood.
+In previous seasons Bournemouth normally played their home games at The Ringwood Community Hub, Ringwood.
 This is a shared facility with Ringwood Town F.C.

-Address : Ringwood Community Hub 155 Long Lane Kingston, Upper Kingston, Ringwood BH24 3BX.
+It has been retained for use by the Development Team, who still use its 3G pitch.

-The Ringwood Community Hub has undergone a major upgrade to the facilities following an investment of £3.4 million by the New Forest District Council, Ringwood Town Council, Ringwood and District Round Table, AFC Bournemouth Community Sports Trust and the Football Foundation.
+The Ringwood Community Hub underwent a major upgrade to the facilities following an investment of £3.4 million by the New Forest District Council, Ringwood Town Council, Ringwood and District Round Table, AFC Bournemouth Community Sports Trust and the Football Foundation.

-New floodlights have been installed on the main grass pitch.
-An artificial turf 3G pitch opened in February 2023 and is used for training, or if the main pitch is unavailable.
+New floodlights were installed on the main grass pitch.
+An artificial turf 3G pitch opened in February 2023 and was used for training, or if the main pitch was unavailable, but is now used by the Development Team.

 Work started on the new pavilion clubhouse in June 2023.
 The first game AFC Bournemouth Women played using the new pavilion was on Sunday 13 October 2024 against Bishops Lydeard Ladies AFC in the 3rd round qualifying match of the FA Cup.
 Although the formal opening of the pavilion, by the leader of the New Forest District Council, took place the following month.

 The old Ringwood Town FC clubhouse was subsequently demolished.

 Since 2022, the club also play select matches at Dean Court: